hantsy/devops-sandbox/docker-toolbox.md

 Docker Toolbox includes a series of tools, one is `docker-machine` which is use for creating new virtual machine.

-Start up the Toolbox Quickstart shell prompt.
+Start up the Toolbox shipped **Quickstart shell** prompt.
 By default, it will try to start up the default machine if it exists or create one for you.

+Execute the following command to create a new virtual machine.

 ```
 docker-machine create -d virtualbox --engine-registry-mirror https://docker.mirrors.ustc.edu.cn meandev
 ```

+When it is done, a new virtual machine will be ready in VirtualBox.

-Check the machine environment.
+Check the new machine environment.

 ```
 docker-machine env meandev